-The 3rd annual Words in the Hills Spring Retreat will be hosted at Camp Oty’ Okwa on May 10-12, 2024 in the beautiful Hocking Hills.
+Words In Hills will be hosted at Camp Oty’ Okwa on May 10-12, 2024 in the beautiful Hocking Hills in Southeast Ohio.
 This 3-day writing retreat for adults welcomes creative writers of all genres and experience levels.
 Poets, novelists, songwriters, essayists, and anyone who enjoys the art of writing are invited to join in this supportive environment.
 You will leave refreshed and inspired!

-- A place where you can explore and grow in different areas of your writing and creativity....a place where you can receive support and feedback from peers
+A place where you can explore and grow in different areas of your writing and creativity....

--A classroom of tall trees, quiet fields, waterfalls, and open skies
+a classroom of tall trees, quiet fields, and waterfalls...

--A weekend that brings more joy to your hobby or career... a weekend that helps you find the next step in your journey....
+a weekend that brings more joy to your hobby or career...

-Hearty meals are included and served in the Dining Lodge.
+Meals are included and served buffet-style in the Dining Lodge.

 We attempt to accommodate all individuals, however, due to the terrain, some activities might be challenging to those with physical limitations.

 Please reach out to us with question.